szepeviktor/infrastructure-for-hosting-web-applications/README.md

 ## WWW

-🪨 The World Wide Web is part the Internet, so we need to connect to the Internet and provide web services.
+🪨 The World Wide Web is part of the Internet, so we need to connect to the Internet and provide web services.

 ## Infrastructure